By failing to prepare you are preparing to fail

 I agree that it’s not easy to take all the above and just do it (contrary to what Nike and Shia LaBeouf say).
 Unfortunately, there’s no way to practise it other than simply work it out by following the guidelines.

 It is critical that you can effectively communicate the requirements for your project before you approach a development company.
 There are few reasons for that:

 - digital projects are complicated and need to be structured and defined in details,

 - requirements that are clear to you might not be evident to development teams - correcting your assumptions will be costly,

 - translating an idea to a development plan and decomposing it to small features needs effective methods and tools,

 - if you don’t do it, your software house will have to, which will take your team’s time (it's worth noting that some companies even charge for it),

 - only a structured and well-defined concept can be reliably evaluated; otherwise, it’s hit or miss, or what we call a guesstimation.

 On the upside, doing all of the above for your idea will skyrocket your understanding of its details and allow you to discuss it with development teams effectively.
 You’ll be able to quickly share all relevant information as well as receive an accurate evaluation on which you'll be able to base your business decisions.

 However, if you feel that you still need professional expertise on how to plan and handle the project, are wondering what will an accurate evaluation of your project look like, or simply want to approach investors with some beautiful designs and wireframes, then it’s best if you contact a trusted software house and ask them to schedule a workshop session with you.
+Here're also some tips about finding a reliable parter in IT outsourcing.
 Good luck, Digital Product Owners and CEO’s!